nataliamadridb/281-Assignments/Week 3/Idea 2.md

    The climate risk variable should not simply capture other sources of investment sluggishness (e.g., firm size or capital intensity).
 The inclusion of rich firm-level controls mitigates this risk.

 4. **Parallel Trends**
-   In the absence of monetary policy shocks, firms with high and low climate risk would have followed similar investment trends — this is addressed by firm and time fixed effects, and can be validated with event-study specifications or placebo tests.
+   In the absence of monetary policy shocks, firms with high and low climate risk would have followed similar investment trends — this is addressed by firm and time fixed effects.

 ---

 ### Interpretation
 Under these assumptions, the interaction coefficient β₁ identifies the differential investment response to monetary policy for firms with higher physical climate risk exposure.
 A negative and significant coefficient would suggest that climate risk impairs the monetary transmission channel**, possibly by tightening financing constraints or lowering expected returns on investment.

-## Identifying Assumptions

-### 1. Exogeneity of Monetary Policy Shocks
-Monetary policy shocks must be unanticipated and uncorrelated with firm-level investment shocks.
-For example, if the Fed lowers rates in response to worsening conditions in climate-sensitive regions, and those regions are also reducing investment, the estimated interaction may be biased.

-### 2. No Concurrent Local Disasters
-There should not be local shocks (e.g., hurricanes, wildfires) occurring in the same quarter as a monetary policy shock, unless they are explicitly controlled for.
-Otherwise, the drop in investment may be due to the disaster, not the firm’s responsiveness to monetary policy.

-### 3. Climate Risk Should Not Proxy for Other Frictions
-Climate risk should not merely reflect other characteristics (e.g., firm size or liquidity) that independently affect investment responses.
-These must be controlled for using firm-level variables and fixed effects.

-### Summary
-The key assumption is that physical climate risk modifies the transmission of monetary policy, and does not reflect spurious variation due to timing, omitted shocks, or firm fundamentals.

 ## References
 - Ottonello, P. & Winberry, T. (2020). *Financial Heterogeneity and the Investment Channel of Monetary Policy*.
 Econometrica